sheel-gandhi/Credit_Risk_Analysis/README.md

 Application of Machine Learning Model to evaluate Credit Card Risk

+## Purpose

+* **Explain how a machine learning algorithm is used in data analytics.**
+* **Create training and test groups from a given data set.**
+* **Implement the logistic regression, decision tree, random forest, and support vector machine algorithms.**
+* **Interpret the results of the logistic regression, decision tree, random forest, and support vector machine algorithms.**
+* **Compare the advantages and disadvantages of each supervised learning algorithm.**
+* **Determine which supervised learning algorithm is best used for a given data set or scenario.**
+* **Use ensemble and resampling techniques to improve model performance.**

 ## Overview

 A credit card dataset from LendingClub, a peer-to-peer lending services company will be analyised to classify the risky loans from the good loans.
 Data will be preprocessed by removing any unwanted/ redundand columns, removing rows with NaNs, then statistical reasonsing will be applied, and then we can apply Machine Learning by training data, fitting, and predicting.
 Different techniques will be applied to train and evaluate models with unbalanced classes by using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.